httpsterio/httpster.io-old/site/about.md

 ## About

-Statistics: 184cm tall, fat as fuck and nearing 30 years old.
-I have a fiancée with whom I do loads of fun projects with.
-Personally, I'm alright when it comes to UX design and research, visual design and I can get websites to work as well when I bang my head enough into a wall.
+Statistics: I'm alright when it comes to UX design and research, visual design and I can get websites to work as well when I bang my head enough into a wall.

-I'm  _m u l t i r a c i a l_  so I'm morally and legally obligated to provide hot takes on current political issues.

 I'm also shite at but enjoy the following things - drinking speciality coffee, running Linux and pen DevOps tings and music production.
 Basically I'm a one-man marketing agency.

 ## Now

-I'm currently fighting Kela to make it possible to use my studies as a rehabilitation measure, so that I don't have to stress about having no steady income.
-My health has been on a steady decline for a longer time now, but the past half year has been pretty hard on my mental and physical well-being so I'm kind of in a need of a break.
-I'm waiting for a CPAP-machine as I might have a low-grade sleep apnea.
-A small cyst or tumor was also found in my pituitary, so that's exciting.

-I've finished 31 ECTS credits worth of lectures and courses with an average grade of 4.4/5 for my bachelor's degree in information systems.

-My podcast, Rautalanka (Wireframe in english), is also taking shape.
-I'm gearing up and I've booked a few guests already.
-Just waiting on my microphone stand so I can actually start recording.
+Coding, working, gaming and studying in Uni in a nutshell :)

-_Updated on the 24th of November, 2020_
+_Updated on the 9th of November, 2022_

 ## Uses